 If you take the pill or other types of birth control that have hormones -- and you're healthy and young -- you can feel comfortable that it's a safe choice to prevent pregnancy.
 There are some women, though, who may see their risk go up slightly for heart disease, heart attacks, strokes, and blood clots.

 How Can It Raise Heart Risk?

 You may hear your doctor call the pill "hormonal" birth control.
-As the name suggests, it's got hormones in it, including estrogen and progestin.
-There are other methods to keep yourself from getting pregnant that also have them in it, like injections, IUDs (intrauterine devices), the patch, a device implanted under the skin called Nexplanon, and the vaginal ring.
+As the name suggests, it's got hormones in it, including estrogen and/or progestin.
+There are other methods to keep yourself from getting pregnant that also have hormones in them, like injections, IUDs (intrauterine devices), the patch, a device implanted under the skin called Nexplanon, and the vaginal ring.

 Studies show the hormones in these kinds of birth control can affect your heart in many ways.
 They may raise your blood pressure, for instance.
 So if you take birth control pills, get your blood pressure checked every 6 months to make sure it stays in a healthy range.
 If you already have high blood pressure, talk with your doctor to see if another way to prevent pregnancy would be better for you.

 Women who take certain birth control pills may see a change in some of their blood fats that play a role in heart disease.
 For example your levels of HDL "good" cholesterol could go down.
 At the same time, your triglycerides and LDL "bad" cholesterol may go up.
 This may cause a gradual buildup of a fatty substance called plaque inside your arteries.
 Over time, that can reduce or block the flow of blood to your heart and cause a heart attack or a type of chest pain called angina.